 - Phonics, Spelling, and Phonological Awareness

 - Reading Comprehension & Fluency

 - Word Work – Vocabulary – Sight Words

 - Speaking & Listening

-10:00 – 10:35 – Reading Workshop & Guided Reading – This is the part of my schedule that is used in conjunction with the Cengage program.
-After engaging all students (both Kindergarten / 1st Grade) in the whole group portion of reading students will be split into groups based on their ability.
+10:35 – 11:35 – Reading Workshop & Guided Reading – This is the part of my schedule that is used in conjunction with leveled readers.
+After engaging all students in the whole group portion of reading students will be split into groups based on their ability.
 They will engage in hands on academic learning stations meant to reinforce these skills as well as other skills taught during whole group time.
 Students will be set up at stations according to their grade level and ability.
 There will also be a place where I will be stationed at a Kidney table, guiding a small group in a leveled reading comprehension lesson.
 Students will rotate centers throughout 7-8 minutes with the exception of my guided reading group which I will call periodically during my workshop time.
 For a much more in depth look at my guided reading model, visit here.

 2013-2014 Classroom workshop examples are here:

 2:05 – 2:50 – Specials (M&W) / Science (T&Th) – In our school we have P.E. & art.
 However there are two days when we do not have specials.
 On those days we work on science activities and project based learning based on our International Baccalaureate theme.

 2:55 – 3:40 – RTI – Similar with guided reading where students are divided into small groups and are provided more targeted instruction based on their needs and abilities.
 During this time Lit Tutors will come into the room to support with specific groups.